Being Married In The USSR

 I hope that I will tell the whole story of our relationships at some point, but the short outline looks like this.
 We started dating in September (I can’t recall the date, though I might find it).
 Igor proposed to me about six weeks into our relationship, and I said yes.
 Then we went to register to get married in a complete secret because first, we were afraid of gossips in the university, and second, we knew that his parents wouldn’t be thrilled.
 We went to register at the local Bureau of Registration of Igor’s district.
 The usual waiting time was three months, but somehow they told us that we could get married on December 22, which was only six weeks ahead, and we gladly accepted.

-We arranged our parents were meeting and getting to know each other, and then the only thing we were trying to do was to minimize the attempts of Igor’s parents to have a big celebration.
+We arranged for our parents to meet and get to know each other, and then the only thing we were trying to do was to minimize the attempts of Igor’s parents to have a big celebration.
 We wanted nothing of it.
 Okey, it is possible that Igor wanted, but I didn’t, and at that point, he would d what I wanted :).

 His mother used this occasion to order a good suit for him, and I asked my friend’s mother to make a velvet skirt and vest for me.
-I didn’t want a while dress, anything which I would wear just once.
+I didn’t want a white dress, anything that I would wear just once.
 We didn’t have any extra money; we didn’t have money, period, and we didn’t want our parents to give us money.

 For me, it was just the beginning of the relationship; I knew that being in love does not mean you can build a family together, but there was no option to find it out except for getting married.